Pronoun Spotting Error Rules

 Rule no. 2 I hope that the first rule and be surprising for you, but I assure you of its significance in English grammar.
 Now let’s move on to the second rule about how to use the objective case of pronoun.

-The objective case of a pronoun
+Objective case of pronoun

 There are certain cases mentioned where only the objective case must be used else it will be an error.